Ariel

 Milpitas, Sunnyvale, Fremont and all the smaller cities in between.

-the Internet, telephone, and when necessary on-site travel.
+telephone, and when necessary on-site travel.